Home / Blog / Chrome Tab Limit

 Tab count alone does not tell the whole story.
 What is inside each tab can matter more than the number on the tab strip:

-What Chrome Memory Saver Actually Does
+What Chrome Memory Saver actually does

-Chrome's saved tab groups are more useful for organization.
+Chrome's saved tab groups are useful for organization.
 Synced browsing history and tabs can save tab-group changes across devices, and closed groups can be reopened later.
 Still, a huge live browser session is poor permanent storage.
 Save what you need, close what you are not using, and keep the active set small.
-For more on this layout option, see Vertical Tabs in Chrome.

 The save-and-close approach